-In most cases an HMO is a house or a flat in which two or more households live as their only or main residence and where some of these households share basic facilities, such as a kitchen toilet or bathroom.
+In most cases an HMO is a house or a flat in which 2 or more households live as their only or main residence and where some of these households share basic facilities, such as a kitchen toilet or bathroom.

 The Management Regulations impose duties on both the managers and the tenants of an HMO.
 The duties imposed are to ensure the good order, repair and, as appropriate, cleanliness of the following:

 The manager is also given certain responsibilities in respect of the disposal of refuse and litter, and the taking of reasonable precautions to protect tenants and lodgers from dangers resulting from structural conditions in the premises.